 A benefits check is a calculation that will give you an idea of what you might be entitled to.
 You can get a check at your local welfare rights project, local Council Money Advice , Citizens Advice Bureau. or a charity like Age Scotland.
 Age Scotland has a guide to what to expect M 15 ben check 2023.indd (ageuk.org.uk) and an online benefit calculator.

 You can also use the Turn2us benefit calculator online.

-The good news is there are different grants and schemes available throughout the country to help people improve the heating in their homes and keep heating costs down.
-Check out our Help to heat your home guide for more information on what you might be eligible for.
+The good news is there are different grants and schemes available to help people improve the heating in their homes and keep heating costs down.
+Check out our Help to heat your home guide for more information.

-Home Energy Scotland is a free impartial energy advice service to help people save money and keep their homes warmer.
-They offer simple energy saving tips, make referrals to funding schemes and can arrange benefits and tax credit checks to help people access available assistance.
+Home Energy Scotland is a free energy advice service funded by the Scottish Government to help people save money and keep their homes warmer.
+They offer simple energy saving tips, know about funding schemes and can arrange benefits checks to help people access help.

 How can I search for a local disability support group near me?

-Local and community based sources of support can be fantastic places to let you know a range of other support services in your area.
-You can search for local support groups for adults and children in Scotland using our Scottish Disability Directory.
-Local support groups can offer disability information and advice, help, support and assistance to disabled people, their family members and carers.
-Additionally they might run social events or meet ups within your area.
+Local sources of support are likely to know what help is available in your area.
+You can search for local support groups in Scotland using our Scottish Disability Directory.
+There may be services near you that offer disability information and advice, help, support and assistance and social support too.